-Does Birth Order Affect Relationship With Your Mom?
+What Your Birth Order Says About Your Relationship With Your Mom

 Birth order is fascinating.
 It can have an effect on everything from our personality to our earning power, to how we compete for attention.
 Generally, people focus more on birth order in terms of its effects on the relationships between siblings, and less on its effect on the relationships between parents and children.